Wind Turbine Technician Training at a Glance

 Nowadays, more and more emphasis is being placed on generating energy with cost-efficient, environmentally friendly sources.
 This has created a variety of career avenues that can be pursued in the energy industry.

-The demand for wind technicians is growing… in fact, it’s one of the fastest-growing jobs in the United States.63 In just seven months, students in the Wind Turbine Technician training program can gain the knowledge and hands-on skills needed to become wind turbine technicians.1
+The demand for wind technicians is strong... in fact, it's one of the fastest-growing jobs in the United States.63 In just seven months, students in the wind turbine technician training program can gain the knowledge and hands-on skills needed to become wind turbine technicians.1

-Select campus locations offer the Electrical & Wind Turbine Technology program, which features courses that are focused on construction/technical trades and electrical knowledge.
-This includes San Antonio, Rancho Cucamonga, Dallas/Fort Worth and Houston.
+Select campus locations offer the eight-month Electrical & Wind Turbine Technology program, which features courses that are focused on construction/technical trades and electrical knowledge.130 The San Antonio, Rancho Cucamonga, Dallas/Fort Worth and Houston campuses offer this program.
+VA benefits may not be available for all locations.

 7-8 months